Rolli: Amazing Tales: Plot

 Rölli regains his composure and realises that the other inhabitants of the forest are being fooled with an elaborate shopping mall like structure, where they dance to peppy music before being sucked down into the Trashers' lair and converted.
 Rölli tries to sneak in but is caught.
 At the lair he is reunited with Forest Fairy.
 At the same time Big Rölli stumbles upon the fake shopping mall and is also sucked down, but the Trashers are easily over-powered by him.
 He constantly grooms himself with a piece of a broom he got when the Forest Fairy hit him over the head with it earlier in the film.
 Brooms and brushes are the Trasher's and the Great Trash's only weakness and thus the Trashers try to get it.
 The agitated Big Rölli throws the brush at the Trashers and it bounces off their helmets into the mouth of the Great Trash.
 He begins to deflate and this causes the cave to collapse.
 The Trashers flee in horror and seem to regain their prior personalities.

 Rölli and the Forest Fairy escape also, arriving at the very same tree that Rölli spared earlier in the film.
 The High Priest ambushes them and reveals his face which has begun to deteriorate due to his defeat.
 In a final effort he tries to kill Rölli and the Forest Fairy but the tree begins to scream, bewildering him.
 As his cape is stuck in a nook the tree falls on him killing him.
+Rolli and the Forest Fairy mourn for the tree for a while before sanguinely walking away.